 The Commission has analysed the rule change request and assessed the issues arising out of this rule change request.
-For the reasons set out below, the Commission has determined that a draft rule be made.
-Its analysis of the proposed rule and the key features of the draft rule are also set out below.
+For the reasons set out below, the Commission has determined that a rule should be made.
+Its analysis of the proposed rule and the key features of the rule as made are also set out below.